Heldaeus/ravamp/README.md

 I designed this preset with the goal of refining the in-game appearance of Ravenfield.
 There is nothing but love for the game here but I’m sure we can all agree the default appearance has… *quirks*.
 This config, in my opinion, ameliorates these quirks, makes the base game less visually fatiguing and more enjoyable to play.

+My goal is to simply and subjectively enhance Ravenfield while honoring the default vibe of the game.

 #### Warning

 This is a relatively hefty preset with 14 total shaders being applied.
 Performance may vary from machine to machine.